flacallama/reddit-redux/README.md

 npm install OR yarn
 npm start OR yarn start
 ```

+## Requirements
+The jsx in the `App` component MUST BE separated into **at least** the following components:
+  * PostInput
+  * Post
+  * Comment
+**HINT** You may find that adding components in addition to those may help you organize your code a little.
+It's not required, by any means, though.

 ## User Stories

 Feel free to Style / theme / rename the app to make it something you might put on your portfolio AFTER you finish the functionality.